Copyright Streetswing.com - No Duplication authorized

 Fernaão Lopes, describing the character of King Pedro I, says of him that he was a great votary of the Morris dance.
 Dances such as the Baixa, Chacola, Mourisca, and Villão were usual at all Court weddings in the sixteenth century.
 The Baixa is a distinctive kind which includes other dances.
 Religious festivals gave most opportunity for the dance as it is pretty much an exhibition (not-social) type dance.

---There is much debate over the history of the Morris dance, with some ignoring its roots of the Spanish Moors while others embrace it, whatever the history of this dance, it is as fun to watch today, as I am sure it was back in the day of its creation.
+There is much debate over the history of the Morris dance, with some ignoring its roots of the Spanish Moors while others embrace it, whatever the history of this dance, it is as fun to watch today as I am sure it was back in the day of its creation.
+Also see: Sword Dance for more info.

 Birth Place